-Typical uses for MRI in breast cancer screening and diagnosis
+Typical uses of MRI for breast cancer screening and diagnosis

-I just want to let you know that I have created a newer version of this page, with more up-to-date information on how and when to use breast MRI.
+I just want to let you know that I have created a newer version of this page, with more up-to-date information on imaging methods in breast cancer.
 Because well, this page is getting a bit out dated, although it still has pretty useful research material, I would still use it.

 MRI is frequently used after breast conservation surgery